AGlebov-atbu/anime_recommendator/README.md

 ### **Reflection**
 I enjoyed making this project come to live, and I really appreciate the opportunity that I was given.
 I like this program, and I may update it in the future.
+In my opinion, the logic that I built here is very simple, so I really want to improve it!

 ---
 ### **Credits**